mpchadwick/imagining-a-world-without-caching/README.md

 Really?

-From browser caching, to full page caching, to code caching, this talk explores the many types of caching that are involved in serving a web page to a user's browser and asks the question...
+From browser caching, to full page caching, to code caching, to Magento "indexes", this talk explores the many types of caching that at play when serving a Magento web page to a user's browser and asks the question...
 "What would the world be like, without any caching?"